 Flooded lead-acid batteries require maintenance every month.
 Both AGM and Lithium iron are 100% maintenance-free.

-Obvious choice unless you have one and want the other.
+It’s an obvious choice unless you have one and want the other.

 Lithium batteries have so many advantages over lead-acid batteries that the choice is obvious.
-What isn’t so obvious is what I do with my perfectly good AGM batteries.
+What isn’t so obvious is what I do with my perfect AGM batteries.
 Do I get out of them and spend money on lithium, or do I milk them along, getting my money out of them, knowing all the time that I could be living large on lithium?
 I’m still waiting for this decision.
 Does anyone want some gently used AGMs at a bargain price?

 You might even say that I have been living below my standards, unnecessarily limiting my solar abilities because I didn’t purchase Lithium Iron Phosphate batteries before I purchased my solar panels.
 This is true, but it also complicates things because my RV inverter isn’t big enough to recharge Lithium batteries efficiently or distribute the power to my desired destinations.